 - Mediterranean Food & Wine Pairing at Spice Road Table, Morocco Pavilion

-Prices range from $40 to $160 plus tax.
+Prices range from $45 per person for the Parisian Breakfast to $190 for The “Hibachi” Experience (plus tax).
 Gratuities are included.
 Call (407) 939–3378 for reservations.
 Note that signature dinners are only available on certain dates and times.

 One of the highlights of the Epcot International Food and Wine Festival is the exclusive “Party for the Senses” where you can sample from around 50 special beverage and food locations prepared by Disney chefs.